-Directions: Provide the information listed below about the context in which you are teaching the content-specific learning segment to the whole class/small learning group using the Part A: Written Narrative: Contextual Information Template provided.
+Directions: Provide the information listed below about the context in which you are teaching the content-specific learning segment to the whole class using the Part A: Written Narrative: Contextual Information Template provided.

-If you are in the same placement as you were for Instructional Cycle 1, you may transfer any applicable information from the Cycle 1 Getting to Know Your Students Template to the Cycle 2 Contextual Information Template; however, you must complete and submit the Cycle 2 template.
-Do not resubmit the Cycle 1 Getting to Know Your Students Template for Cycle 2, and do not use the same lesson for Cycles 1 and 2.
+If you are in the same placement as you were for Instructional Cycle 1, you may transfer any applicable information from the Cycle 1 Getting to Know Your Students template to the Cycle 2 Contextual Information template; however, you must complete and submit the Cycle 2 template.
+Do not resubmit the Cycle 1 Getting to Know Your Students template for Cycle 2, and do not use the same lesson for Cycles 1 and 2.

 Gather information about student assets and learning needs in a professional and appropriate manner that protects students' privacy.
 While you might collect contextual information by talking with the students, only do so if supportive and appropriate for the developmental level of the student.
-Personal student and family/legal guardian information, including all medical and/or psychological references, must be vetted through the supervising/mentor teacher or other appropriate educator at the school site.
+Personal student information must be vetted through the supervising/mentor teacher.
 If you have questions about the types of information that are available in a public-school setting about students' assets and/or learning needs, seek guidance from your preparation program and the school site administrator(s) or teachers with whom you are conducting your student teaching.